-Due to the inexpensive cost of the photodiode used for the pyranometer, the students found that calibration coefficients did not approximately coincide between PCBs due to manufacturing tolerances.
+- Due to the inexpensive cost of the photodiode used for the pyranometer, calibration coefficients did not approximately coincide between PCBs due to manufacturing tolerances.
 Calibration coefficients could exhibit order of magnitude differences.
-Students realized that all photodiodes were not alike, and that calibration is important for this application.

-The students found that temperature Temperature and RH as reported by the circuit (Fig. 5b8b) agreed to within ±1 °C and ±3% RH.
-This is approximately the same as the accuracy reported by the AM2320 datasheet used for the circuit and includes differences due to temperature gradients and boundary layer effects near the PCB.

-• For the pyranometer (Fig 5e), students found that8c), the average error ranged between approximately 3% to 35% compared to handheld light/radiation meters.
+Students realized that all photodiodes were not alike, and that calibration is important for this application. - Temperature and RH as reported by the circuit (Fig. 8b) agreed to within ±1 °C and ±3% RH.
+This is approximately the same as the accuracy reported by the AM2320 datasheet used for the circuit and includes differences due to temperature gradients and boundary layer effects near the PCB. - For the pyranometer (Fig 8c), the average error ranged between approximately 3% to 35% compared to handheld light/radiation meters.
 The error was dependent on calibration and the position of the PCB relative to the sun.
 For more accurate measurements, the pyranometer sensor had to be positioned level to the ground to allow for an approximation of a hemispherical measurement of radiation.

-2.4Some of the PCBs constructed by the students had manufacturing defects.
+Some of the PCBs constructed by the students had manufacturing defects.
 Table 1 shows the estimated number of defects that had to be repaired before student PCBs worked successfully.
 Soldering joint defects were the most prevalent.
-Another common defect was related to some components not placed with the right orientation.
-Since PCB repair and rework tools were not available in the classroom, the instructor repaired the PCBs outside of class time.
+440 Another common defect was related to some components not placed with the right orientation.
+Since PCB repair and re-work tools were not available in the classroom, the instructor repaired the PCBs outside of class time.